dojot/docs/source/using-web-interface.rst

 Using web interface
 ===================

-This tutorial will show how to do basic operations in dojot, such as creating devices, checking its attributes and creating flows, import/export and firmware update.
+This tutorial will show how to do basic operations in dojot, such as creating devices, checking its attributes and creating flows, import/export, firmware update, generating certificates and device history report.

 .. note::
    - Who is this for: entry-level users